dannyhlee/training-code/review-answers-wk2.md

 #### How do we specify dependencies using sbt?

-Project dependencies can be specified by concatenating them to the `libraryDependencies` value member of the Keys object in sbt.
-This can be done in the file build.sbt, located in our project's root directory.
-The format is:
+Project dependencies can be specified by adding them to `libraryDependencies`, which is a value (member) of the Keys object in sbt.
+We do this in ./build.sbt.
 ```
 libraryDependencies += organization %% name % version
 libraryDependencies += groupID % artifactID % revision